 And Taliesin's being born in a leather coracle might really be his rebirth in his first manic episode, which in ancient times might have been treated by placing him in sensory deprivation inside a cowhide, and in my case was treated by a stay on a mental health ward and some lithium.

-On p.201 of Matthews, Merlin is spending his "year in the wilderness" consulting his "little piggy" which is like me in 1996 and 1997 and at times since, particularly from late March 2003 to February 2005 using my base chakra area (perineum) muscle response, or short period mulabhanda, as a divination tool, which I will never do again in terms of believing it but I do still play at it in some areas though I should try to rid myself of the habit since in the past believing it blindly has led me down some delusional paths.
-Why do I relate the piggy to the base chakra?
-The celts relate the pig to the earth or underworld and some also relate the base chakra to those.
+On p.201 of Matthews, Merlin is spending his "year in the wilderness" consulting his "little piggy" which is like me in 1996 and 1997 and at times since, particularly from late March 2003 to February 2005 using my perineum muscle response, or short period mulabhanda, as a divination tool, which I will never do again in terms of believing it but I do still play at it in some areas though I should try to rid myself of the habit since in the past believing it blindly has led me down some delusional paths.
+Why do I relate the piggy to the perineal chakra?
+The celts relate the pig to the earth or underworld and some also relate the perineal chakra to those.
+(I used to call the perineal chakra the base chakra but most say that the base chakra is the tailbone or sacrum area.)
 This is probably related to Kundalini, which I have written a bit on before and will again.
 What happens is that it seems to work for simple local matters, like judging how much spice to add or how to adjust the EQ on a sound board or stereo.
 Then you get hooked, much like gambling addiction, to trying it for long distance divination, especially during the low years (e.g., most seriously the first half of 1996 for me, when I was on no or low lithium and was drinking during waxing moon, which I gave up in July 1997, but also some since), when many believed incorrect answers unchecked by rationale use of wits and senses can lead to paranoid delusions or milder delusions.